PDC-support/PDC-support-web/README.md

    1. In order to install attr_list, adminition and superfences `pip install mkdocs-material`

-## Installation and using Hugo

-Hugo is a software for creating static webpages in markdown.

-1. Find instructions for installing hugo at https://gohugo.io/installation/

 ## Published material

 The published webpages reside on different location depending if you are changing